_BDP-4552_1600_600_90_s_c1.jpg)

 Our Mission

-Cedar Circle Farm and Education Center is dedicated to agricultural scientific research in the public interest and providing agricultural education and training to children, parents, educators, farmers, consumers, students and other member of the public to promote organic, regenerative farming and the transition to a localized food economy, including by producing healthy, organic food for the local economy in a way that enhances resources for future generations.
+Cedar Circle Farm and Education Center is dedicated to agricultural scientific research in the public interest and providing agricultural education and training to children, parents, educators, farmers, consumers, students and other members of the public to promote organic, regenerative farming and the transition to a localized food economy, including by producing healthy, organic food for the local economy in a way that enhances resources for future generations.

 History

+Prior to 2000 Cedar Circle Farm was owned and operated by Robert and Marilyn Stone.
+Over their approximate 22-year tenure the farm’s main focus was growing annuals and perennials as bedding plants and operating a pick your own strawberry patch, blueberry patch and pumpkin patch.
 The Stones sold the development rights on the farm to the Vermont Land Trust in 1990.
 Prior to the Stones’ ownership Cedar Circle Farm had been a horse farm and a dairy farm.

 TIMELINE